-Cameras are something I’ve worked with for years, and stepping up to a DSLR was natural step to that.
-It is one of my most versatile tools, and one I know inside and out.
-I primarily shoot with Canon’s EOS Rebel cameras, and have a Canon t4i of my own.
+I have worked with video cameras for a decade now, and stepping up to a DSLR was natural step in that process.
+The DSLR is one of my most versatile tools, and one I know inside and out.
+I primarily shoot with my own Canon t4i, but have used quite a few Nikon models.
 I know camera properties, shutter speed, aperture, ISO and white balance incredibly in-depth, and have worked with all sorts of combinations.
 One of my favorite things to create is time lapses.
-I love blending the world and time together through motion, using a remote shutter, a good view, and technical skills.
+I love blending the world and time together through motion, using things like a remote shutter, a good view, and proper editing.
 I’ve also worked with higher-quality Canon cameras, such as the Cinema EOS C100, though not as extensively.

-I’ve worked with wearable video cameras, namely GoPros, since 2011 when I owned a HERO model 1.
+I’ve worked with wearable video cameras, namely GoPros, since 2011 when I bought a HERO model 1.
 I later upgraded to the HERO3, and have mounted the cameras on all sorts of places.
 Basketball backboards, football goal posts, skateboards, marching band members, puppies, you name it.
-I also love utilizing their endurance to get interesting shots, such as throwing it stories into a pool, or hitting it with a tennis racket.
+I also love utilizing their endurance to get interesting shots, such as throwing it stories into a pool, flying it through the air, or hitting it with a tennis racket.
 Because of its size and versatility, it is overall one of my favorite cameras to work with.

 DJI Phantom Drones

 A bird’s-eye view is something I was always interested in.
 I even went so far as tying a camera to balloons back in 2009 to get cameras off the ground.
-In 2014, I bought a DJI Phantom model 1 with a GoPro mount, after being interested in drones and the possibilities an arial view brings.
-Granted, I am a very amateur pilot, however this is one of the most interesting ways of capturing video I think I’ve ever worked with.
+In 2014, I bought a DJI Phantom model 1 with a GoPro mount, after being interested in drones and the possibilities of arial views.
+Granted, I am an amateur pilot, however I have studied FAA laws because this is one of the most interesting methods of capturing video I think I’ve ever worked with.

 During the Spring of 2016, I got to play with a budding technology, 360 video.
 In our class about virtual reality storytelling, I learned the basics of setup, framing and the benefit of using these types of cameras.
 This specific model, the Ricoh Theta is what we used for our projects.